-Stay free if you only need 15 design generations per month and basic text-to-ui generation.
-Upgrade if you need all pro features and shared team workspace.
+Stay free if you only need generate ui designs from text prompts and access to the infinite canvas editor.
+Upgrade if you need everything in pro and real-time collaboration with live cursors.
 Most solo builders can start free.

 Available from: Pro